paulereed/paulereed.github.io/research.md

 Childs, Becky, and Paul E. Reed.
 Under review.
 The English of the Southern United States.
 In *New History of the English Language*.
 Cambridge University Press.

-## Selected recent Presentations and Posters
+## Selected Recent Presentations and Posters

 Holliday, Nicole R., and Paul E. Reed.
 2022. *Watch your tone: Race, gender, and voice quality in automated 'tone of voice' evaluation*.
 Paper presented at Sociolinguistics Symposium 24 in Ghent, Belgium.
 July 13-16.